TuanSSM/tazi-project/README.md

 ## UI

-On `localhost:8501` there is a bar plot for given matrix id, and showing on next matrix which predictions are going to be discarded and included.
+On `localhost:8501` there is an interface for visualisation of the given matrix id, and information for the upcoming matrix.

 ![UI](media/ui.gif)